Is Product Management Hard to Learn?

 Product management is a combination of tech, design, and business.
 You’ll need creativity, technical knowledge, and leadership skills to become a Product Manager.
 You will need to develop skills in all three to launch a new career in product management.
 However, the variety of skills creates a lot of flexibility in product management.

-Project management skills are required for Product Managers.
-Developing project management skills is great for the job market: the Project Management Institute (PMI) estimates that more than 22 million new jobs will be created for people with project management skills by 2027.
-Project management skills are also highly versatile since Project Managers are in demand across industries.
+Project management is essential for Product Managers.
+Developing project management expertise is great for the job market: the Project Management Institute (PMI) estimates that more than 22 million new jobs will be created for people with project management skills by 2027.
+Project management skills are also highly versatile since Project Managers are in-demand across industries.

 What Are the Most Challenging Parts of Learning Product Management?